protomaps/PMTiles/spec/v3_design_doc.md

 * the center lon
 * the center lat

-The archive ass a whole contains this 83 byte header, then the header directory, then the JSON metadata, then the leaf directories (if present), then all tile data.
+The archive as a whole contains this 83 byte header, then the header directory, then the JSON metadata, then the leaf directories (if present), then all tile data.

 ## Clustered archives

-If the `clustered` header is True, this means that the tile data in the data section are generally ordered by TileID (hilbert order).
-This enables certain optimized read access patterns, but is not necessary. (it is impossible for this to 100% ordered without also supporting tile deduplication)
+If the `clustered` header is `True`, this means that the tile data in the data section are generally ordered by TileID (Hilbert order).
+This enables certain optimized read access patterns, but is not a requirement. (it is impossible for data to 100% ordered while also supporting tile deduplication)